Is your dry and swollen eyelid skin caused by allergic contact dermatitis?

-When the thin skin of your eyelids get a rash, it’s pretty dramatic.
-People with eyelid dermatitis usually describe their eyelids as wrinkled, swollen, red, and itching, or burning.
-They’re also pretty disturbed by the appearance because the rash is so striking and hard to hide.
+An allergic reaction on the eyelid is pretty dramatic.
+People usually describe their eyelids as wrinkled, swollen, red, itching, or burning.
+They’re also disturbed by the appearance because the rash is so striking and hard to hide.
 Most of the home remedies they've tried sting, and the problem gets steadily worse.

-Yes, nail polish.
-It contains chemicals (most notably formaldehyde and it’s relatives) and when your polished fingernails touch your fragile eyelids, the chemicals can cause eyelid dermatitis.
-The thick skin of your fingers remains rash-free because it’s so thick that the chemicals don’t easily get through it.
-Your eyelid skin, on the other hand, is thin and readily absorbs the chemicals; if you’re allergic to formaldehyde, acrylates or other chemicals in nail cosmetics, you will get swollen eyelids and an allergic reaction.
+The skin of your fingers remains rash-free because it’s so thick that the chemicals don’t easily get through it.
+Your eyelid skin, on the other hand, is thin and readily absorbs the chemicals.
+If you’re allergic to formaldehyde, acrylates or other chemicals in nail cosmetics, you will get swollen eyelids and an allergic reaction.

-Actually, everything that you get your hands into can be carried to your eyelids.
-I've seen hand-to-eyelid dermatitis in musicians allergic to the metal on their musical instruments, gardeners allergic to specific plants, artists working with glues, paints and lacquers, cooks allergic to foods, hair dressers allergic to hair dye or perm solutions, etc.
+In fact, everything that you get on your hands can be carried to your eyelids.
+I've seen hand-to-eyelid dermatitis in musicians allergic to the metal on their musical instruments, gardeners allergic to specific plants, artists working with glues, paints and lacquers, cooks allergic to foods, hairdressers allergic to hair dye or perm solutions, and more.

 Airborne droplets of any spray products bring allergens to your eyelids.

-I’ve seen eyelid dermatitis due to air fresheners (sprays, plug-ins, potpourri, scented candles, etc.), spray perfumes, hair spray, spray household cleaners, etc. If you can smell it, it’s in the air and it settles out on your eyelids, too.
+I’ve seen eyelid dermatitis due to air fresheners (sprays, plug-ins, potpourri, scented candles, etc.), spray perfumes, hair spray, spray household cleaners, etc. If you can smell something that means it’s in the air and can settle on your eyelids as a potential allergen.

 Allergens include the fragrance itself, chemicals in products, and more.
-It is why I have an ultra-hypoallergenic spray home cleaner in my product range.
-I've treated allergic eyelid dermatitis for so many years and in so many patients that I know how impossible it is to find truly hypoallergenic home cleaning products.
+I've treated allergic eyelid dermatitis for so many years that I know how impossible it is to find truly hypoallergenic home cleaning products.
 That’s why I created my Natural Home Spray Cleaner, which is safe, non-toxic and ideal for those with sensitive skin.

-I usually see this from hair care products which are very taunting to delicate eyelid skin.
-Hair care products are some of the most chemically complex hygiene products that we have, and their ingredients can be more than your delicate eyelids can handle.
+Hair care products are some of the most chemically complex hygiene products we have.
+The ingredients can be more than your delicate eyelids can handle.

-These products are loaded with fragrance, foaming agents that dry out delicate skin to make it more porous, and strong preservative chemicals.
-As mentioned above, fragrances are common allergens.
-Preservatives are too, especially the formaldehyde-releasing preservatives commonly found in hair care products such as:
+These products are loaded with fragrances, preservatives, and foaming agents that can dry eyelid skin and cause allergic reactions.
+Fragrances are common allergens.
+Preservatives are also common allergens, especially the formaldehyde-releasing preservatives commonly found in hair care products, such as:

 - Quaternium 15;